zesterer/chumsky/tutorial/key_concepts.md

 # What are parser combinators?

 Chumsky is a **declarative parser combinator** library.
-Let's break that up to explain what it means.
+Let's break that down to explain what it means.

 ## Parsers